 Apache Spark Ecosystem

-Apache Spark Ecosystem components makes it popular than other big data frameworks.
+Apache Spark Ecosystem components make it more popular than other big data frameworks.
 It is a platform for many use cases ranging from real-time data analytics, structured data processing, and graph processing.

 Programming Language Support: Apache Spark supports popular languages for data analysis like Python and R, as well as enterprise-friendly Java and Scala.
-Whether it be an application developer or a data scientist, anyone can harness the scalability and speed of Apache Spark.
+Whether you are an application developer or a data scientist, anyone can harness the scalability and speed of Apache Spark.

 Spark components have a set of powerful, higher-level libraries that can be seamlessly used across the application.

 Spark SQL is a module for working with the structured data.
 Spark SQL provides a standard interface for reading from and writing to other datastores.
 It also provides powerful integration with the rest of the Spark ecosystem (for example, integrating SQL query processing with machine learning).
 A server mode provides industry-standard JDBC and ODBC connectivity for business intelligence tools.

 An early addition to Apache Spark, Spark Streaming makes it easy to build scalable fault-tolerant streaming applications.
 It enables powerful, interactive, and analytic applications streaming across both real-time and historical data and readily integrates with a wide variety of popular data sources.
 Spark Streaming extended the Apache Spark concept of batch processing into streaming by breaking the stream down into a continuous series of microbatches.

 Check out Apache Spark Structured Streaming with DataFrames blog by Paul Brebner, Tech Evangelist.
 Our Spark Streaming, Kafka and Cassandra tutorial demonstrates how to set up Apache Kafka and use it to send data back to Spark Streaming where it is summarized before being saved in Cassandra.